Blog

 What does that mean?

-As above, a vote from the EC is still required and, in addition, an application must now also be submitted to BfArM via EUDAMED.
+As above, a vote from the EC is still required, and in addition, an application must now also be submitted to BfArM via EUDAMED.

 those who can demonstrate at least two years of experience in the clinical testing of medical devices can be appointed as head of a clinical trial or other clinical trial .